 Follow the path in Fan Lau Peninsula

-So look around – there is one specific rock that is relatively flat and it looks like a small platform sticking out of the hill.
+So look around—there is one specific relatively flat rock that looks like a small platform sticking out of the hill.

 Rock platform at Fan Lau Peninsula

-The only way to get to the flat rock platform is by meandering through the paths through the bushes.
-The paths will look obvious but you’ll have to walk through some bushes in order to get to the rock.
+The only way to the flat rock platform is to meander through the paths through the bushes.
+The paths will look obvious, but you’ll have to walk through some bushes to get to the rock.

-And while you are in the area, look around and take in the views.
-You are directly in front of Fan Lau Tung Wan (East Bay) and you can see as far as the Lantau Peak, which you saw a couple of hours ago.
+While you are in the area, look around and take in the views.
+You are directly in front of Fan Lau Tung Wan (East Bay), and you can see as far as the Lantau Peak, which you saw a couple of hours ago.

 Fan Lau Fort